ahimsadas/supertutor-ai-chat/README.md

   curl -s http://localhost:8000/healthz
   # {"ok": true, "service": "supertutor-backend"}
   ```
  - Notes:
-  - Provider API keys (OpenAI/Anthropic/Google/DeepSeek/xAI) are optional for now and will be used in later steps.
+  - OpenAI API key is required when running the ingestion job runner to generate embeddings (model `text-embedding-3-small`).
+Set `OPENAI_API_KEY` in `backend/.env`.
+Other provider keys (Anthropic/Google/DeepSeek/xAI) remain optional for later steps.
   - Supabase server-only variables `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` are required only when you actually request a Supabase client in code.

 ### Languages (registry-based)

 - The available languages are defined in code at `backend/app/languages/registry.py`.
 - The API `GET /languages` returns this static, read-only list (enabled entries only), ordered by `sort_order` then `name`.
-- No database seeding or CRUD exists for languages; the former `public.languages` table has been removed by migration `007_drop_languages_table.sql`.
+- No database seeding or CRUD exists for languages; there is no `public.languages` table.

 ### Admin CLI: Curricula